 If you already have some of these capabilities, but they’re outdated and unable to keep up with the scale and demands of open banking, you might be dreading a disruptive transition.
 We understand the nature of infrastructure technology, and we understand that a “rip & replace” approach is never an option.
 We support your need for new technologies that coexist alongside legacy ones, whether indefinitely or temporarily.
 With the Ping Identity Platform, you can roll out a gently-phased transition where you “flip the switch” seamlessly in the background.

-Leading the Way with SCA Strong customer authentication is becoming the standard across financial services in every geography.
+Strong customer authentication is becoming the standard across financial services in every geography.
 Even when it isn’t being mandated, SCA is being proactively adopted by innovators looking to deliver the right balance of security and convenience for customers.
 Many of the world’s largest financial institutions are turning to Ping Identity for our expertise in identity and access management technology, and our leadership in open standards and the global open banking movement.

 Get the Technical Solution Guide for PSD2 and Open Banking to learn more.